AbdurahmanMohamud/be-nc-news/README.md

 - .env.test
 - .env.development

-  within the .env.test file you need to write: PGDATABASE=nc_news_test. within the .env.development file you need to write: PGDATABASE=nc_news.
+  within the .env files you need to write: PGDATABASE=database_name_here, replacing database_name_here with the database name

   You must also write these two file names within the .gitignore file.

 ---